jkaninda/goma-gateway/docs/usermanual/route.md

 - **`contentType`** (`string`): Specifies the `Content-Type` header of the response, such as `application/json` or `text/plain`.
 - **`errors`** (`array`): A collection of error configurations defining which HTTP status codes to intercept and their corresponding custom responses.

-## TLS Configuration

-Goma Gateway allows you to define route TLS certificates for securing route.

-These certificates are used to encrypt traffic between clients and the gateway.

-#### Keys Configuration

-You can define a list of TLS certificates for the route using the following keys:

-- **`cert`** (`string`):
-  Specifies the TLS certificate.
-This can be provided as:
-  - A file path to the certificate.
-  - Raw certificate content.
-  - A base64-encoded certificate.

-- **`key`** (`string`):
-  Specifies the private key corresponding to the TLS certificate.

-  This can be provided as:
-  - A file path to the private key.
-  - Raw private key content.
-  - A base64-encoded private key.

 ---
 ## Additional Options